 Currently, only active duty servicemembers, members of the Guard and Reserves, military retirees, 100-percent disabled veterans, Medal of Honor recipients, and the families of these groups are eligible to shop at AAFES locations, either online or on-base.

-Note that this proposal only includes allowing veterans to shop online, not at the physical stores located on bases.
+Note that this new benefit only includes allowing veterans to shop online, not at the physical stores located on bases.
 There is no current proposal to allow veterans to shop at on-base locations.

 Impact of Allowing Veterans to Shop at AAFES Online Stores